codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/kubernetes-templating.md

 toc: true
 ---

-Once you start working with Kubernetes you will see the need for using templates in Kubernetes manifests for common parameters such as
+Once you start working with Kubernetes you will see the need for using templates in Kubernetes manifests for common parameters such as:

 * The docker image name of a deployment
 * The docker image tag of a deployment
 * Number of replicas
 * Service labels
-* Configmaps and other settings.
+* Configmaps and other settings

 Kubernetes does not provide any templating mechanism on its own.
 Deployed manifests are expected to be static yaml files.
 An external solution is needed if you want to pass parameters in your manifests.